 What a machine this is: we’re pretty sure you don’t need telling about its looks as anyone can see how attractive it is.
 We don’t think you’ll need telling about its interior either – spend just ten seconds in here and you know you are sat in something very special.
 The GT86 has raised the bar in modern sports cars and set a big standard for others to follow, and you can get yours with one of our Toyota GT86 contract hire options.

+If you thought involving affordable sportscars belonged back in history, then you’ll find Toyota’s GT86 a welcome breath of fresh air.
+The revised version isn’t any faster than the original but the suspension’s stiffer, the steering’s sharper and it’s been made a little smarter, both inside and out.
 Otherwise, things are as before.
 Developed and desired by enthusiasts, the GT86 remains a benchmark in the compact coupe sector, a master class in driving dynamics.

 On the move GT86 regulars will note the sharper steering and firmer suspension of the revised model, plus the selectable ‘Track’ mode that’s been added, allowing the driver to better tap into the car’s full potential by adjusting the level of stability and traction control.
-Otherwise, things are much as before, so you get the same 197bhp 2.
-0-litre normally aspirated engine with a modest 205Nm torque figure necessitating frequent use of the slick-shifting 6-speed manual gearbox, a paddleshift auto is optional.
+Otherwise, things are much as before, so you get the same 197bhp 2.0-litre normally aspirated engine with a modest 205Nm torque figure necessitating frequent use of the slick-shifting 6-speed manual gearbox, a paddleshift auto is optional.

 You sit low down, grasping the smallest steering wheel Toyota fits to any production car, one positioned nicely upright, so you can flick easily through the corners from lock to lock without any trouble.
 We should also talk about traction and grip.
 There’s not a lot – and you wouldn’t expect there to be given that, quite intentionally, the engineers have specified this car to run on essentially the same skinny tyres as a feeble Toyota Prius.
 This won’t do much for your laptimes on a track day at Silverstone, but it’s a brilliant recipe for fun on every deserted roundabout - especially in the wet, where powerslides are yours for the asking.
 Brilliant.